ch8908/Thousnad2/EnlargeTouchArea/README.md

 [enlargeButton setEnlargeEdgeWithTop:20 right:20 bottom:20 left:0];
 ```

-You can easily customize your touch area of button.
+You can easily customize your touch area of the button.

 ##Requirements
 * iOS >= 4.3